nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests to undo the last modification.
-2. TaskBook shows the last command which modified the TaskBook database
+2. `Dowat` shows the last command which modified the `Dowat` database
-3. TaskBook undoes the the last modification
+3. `Dowat` undoes the the last modification

   Use case ends.

 **Extensions**
 Extensions
 1a.
-There is no command which modified the TaskBook during this session
+There is no command which modified the `Dowat` during this session
-  > 1a1.
-Taskbook displays displays a message indicating no commands can be undone Use case ends
+  > 1a1. `Dowat` displays displays a message indicating no commands can be undone Use case ends

 Besides the abstract SD as shown in the section [Design](#design).
 A more detailed Sequence Diagram of undo a deletion of task is shown below.